AbelCodes3/JS-Number-Guessing-Game/README.md

 Technologies Used: HTML, JavaScript

-What I've learned: how to handle user input, how to use variables and conditional logic, how to update the page using JavaScript.
+What I've learned: How to handle user input, How to use variables and conditional logic, How to update the page using JavaScript.